Barra: Lairds and pirates

-James Grant, who was missionary then, and afterward Bishop, being informed of the threats in a safe retreat in which he was in a little island, surrendered himself, and was carried prisoner to Mingarry Castle on the Western coast (i.e. Ardnamurchan) where he was detained for some weeks."
+James Grant, who was missionary then, and afterward Bishop, being informed of the threats in a safe retreat in which he was in a little island, surrendered himself, and was carried prisoner to Mingarry Castle on the Western coast (i.e. Ardnamurchan)".
+He was detained and then deported.

-After long imprisonment at Inverness and in a prison hulk in the Thames River, Father Grant was deported to the Netherlands and warned never to return to the British Isles.
-Like the other priests imprisoned with him, Father Grant did so almost immediately.

-The descendants of the Clan Chiefs held on to Barra until 1838, when the island was sold to Colonel John Gordon of Cluny (for the sum of £38,050).
-Roderick MacNeil, Chief of the MacNeils, had already abandoned Kisimul Castle, and built a mansion in the north of Barra; the ensuing debt was one of the reasons he sold the island.
+The descendants of the Clan Chiefs held on to Barra until 1838.
+Roderick MacNeil, Chief of the MacNeils was heavily in debt and sold the island to Colonel John Gordon of Cluny for the sum of £38,050.
+Without any consultation with the islanders Gordon then offered Barra to the British Government for use as a penal colony.

-In common with many of the new Anglo-Scottish landlords, Colonel Gordon evicted most of the islanders to make way for sheep farming.
-Some of the displaced islanders variously went to the Scottish mainland.
-Others joined the Scottish diaspora in Australia, New Zealand, the United States, and Canada.
+In common with many of the new Anglo-Scottish landlords, Colonel Gordon evicted most of the islanders to make way for sheep farming in 1851.
+These were "some of the most cruel and shameful cases of inhumanity ever seen on the West Coast" with many of the displaced islanders joining the Scottish diaspora in Australia, New Zealand, the United States, and Canada.

-Gaelic traditional singer and Barra native Flora MacNeil later recalled one the best sources of the Gaelic songs she learned at local ceilidhs was her mother's cousin, Mary Johnstone.
-Johnstone's parents had moved to Mingulay after being evicted by Colonel Gordon's Factors and she returned to her ancestral island after Mingulay was abandoned in 1912.
-In later years, Johnstone would regularly visit the MacNeil family's croft near Castlebay and sing at the ceilidhs.